DavidManiIbrahim/Framez/README.md

    - Web: open `http://localhost:19010/`
    - Expo Go (mobile): scan the QR from the terminal (use the IP shown).

+5. Optional: Dark mode
+   - Use the header icon (moon/sun) to toggle the theme.

 ## Usage

 - Sign up with email, password, and optional name (used as author name).